software-mansion/react-native-reanimated/docs/docs/api/hooks/useFrameCallback.md

 #### `FrameTimings: [object]`

 Properties:
-* `timestamp: number`: the current system time
+* `timestamp: number`: the current system time (in miliseconds)
-* `frameTime: number`: time since last frame - this value may be zero on the first frame update
+* `timeSinceLastFrame: number`: time (in miliseconds) since last frame - this value may be zero on the first frame update
-* `elapsedTime: number`: time since the callback started running
+* `elapsedTime: number`: time (in miliseconds) since the callback was last activated

-**Caution!** *All times are given in miliseconds.*

 ## Example